Marketing vs Branding: Which One Grows Your Business?

 Different marketing tactics work best at different funnel stages.
 Brand awareness campaigns target the top of the funnel, while promotional offers and sales calls work better near the bottom.

-Understanding where prospects drop out of your funnel helps identify improvement opportunities in your marketing and sales processes.
+Understanding where prospects drop out of your funnel helps identify opportunities for improvement in your marketing and sales processes.

 Brand Recognition: The Power of Familiarity